Home

 Appleby Magna Manor

-A parish was essentially an ecclesiastical unit often arising from the territory of a Saxon ‘multiple estate’ or, as seems likely for Appleby, from the subdivision of one (see In Focus 3).
-A township (the vill of Domesday) contained one or more villages or other settlements and was a secular unit recognised by the Crown for tax assessment purposes.
+A 'manor' must be distinguished from the ideas of parish and township.
+The parish was essentially an ecclesiastical land area associated with and surrounding a parish church.
+Historically this often derived from the territory of a Saxon ‘multiple estate’ or, as seems likely for Appleby, from part of one (see Chapter 3).
+A township (the 'vill' of Domesday Book) contained one or more villages or other settlements and was a secular unit recognised by the Crown for tax assessment purposes.

-Functioning as a court, it would also set and supervise the local regulations relating to agricultural procedures and labour services; and deal with local (petty) crime.
-More serious crime was the business of the shire or county court under a sheriff (shire-reeve, or magistrate).
+The manor, by contrast, was the dwelling of the lord where he, the 'lord of the manor', lived.
+It also contained the lord’s hall where rent was paid by his tenants, tax was collected and justice was administered on behalf of the Crown.
+Functioning as a court, it would also set and supervise the local regulations relating to agricultural procedures and labour services.
+The lord administered justice in dealing with local (petty) crime.
+More serious crime was the business of the shire or county court under a sheriff (shire-reeve, or magistrate) (1).

 Land Tenure for Military Service

-Land ownership was completely revolutionised by William the Conqueror and the effects of this are seen in the Domesday survey.
-From the time of William’s reign, land was held in return for military service within a feudal hierarchical structure under the king.
+Land ownership was completely revolutionised by William the Conqueror after the Norman Conquest and the effects of this are seen in the Domesday survey of 1086.
+From the time of William’s reign, land was held in return for military service within a feudal hierarchical structure under the King.

 The lord of the manor held his land by knight service through an intermediate tenant-in-chief.
-Appleby Magna manor became part of the Honour of Tutbury, through which allegiance and service to the king was directed.
-The holder of this honour - the ‘tenant-in-chief’ - was the Earl Ferrers and in return for his land he provided fully mounted and trained knights for the king’s fighting force when required.
+Appleby Magna manor became part of the Honour of Tutbury, through which allegiance and service to the King was directed.
+The holder of this Honour - the ‘tenant-in-chief’ - was the Earl Ferrers who lived at Tutbury castle, and in return for his land he provided fully mounted and trained knights for the King’s fighting force when required.
 The knights were his sub-tenants in such manors as that at Appleby.
-The Honours like that of Tutbury, transcended the old Saxon shire boundaries, although many of the tenants-in-chief were appointed as county sheriffs, as was William de Ferrers at Derby.
-The counties and their courts continued to function but the structure of power in Norman England was exercised through the Honours, operating like mini-kingdoms.
+The Honours like that of Tutbury, transcended the old Saxon shire boundaries, although many of the tenants-in-chief were also appointed as county sheriffs, as was William de Ferrers at Derby.
+The counties and their courts continued to function but the structure of power in Norman England was exercised through the Honours, operating like mini-kingdoms (2).

 The de Appleby Family

-It is John Nichols who tells us of the first identifiable family to occupy the manor at Appleby Magna and who took their name from the village:
+John Nichols records the first identifiable family to occupy the manor at Appleby Magna and who took their name from the village:

-This was noted in the Burton Abbey Register in a legal document (in medieval Latin) where Antekil de Appleby acknowledges for himself and for his heir Radulphus, before the Abbot’s court, neglect of certain annual services and customary dues which he owed to the Abbey and which he had agreed with the Abbot, relating to two acres of land amongst those he held in the vill of Appleby.
+This had been noted in the Burton Abbey Register in a legal document (in conventional medieval Latin) where Antekil de Appleby acknowledges, before the Abbot’s court, for himself and for his heir Radulphus neglect of certain annual services and customary dues which he owed to the Abbey and which he had agreed with the Abbot, relating to two acres of land amongst those he held in the vill of Appleby.
 This shows incidentally that the Abbey’s ‘half’ of Appleby Magna was governed by the Abbot of Burton’s court.

-There is no date given for Antekil but the sequence of extracts from the Burton Register quoted by Nichols appears to put it in the first half of the 12th century.
-He goes on to say that a William de Appleby was living there about the year 1166.
-He adds that later, about 1240,
+Although there is no date given for Antekil, the sequence of extracts from the Burton Register quoted by John Nichols appears to put it in the first half of the 12th century.
+He goes on to say that a William de Appleby was living there about the year 1166 and adds that later, about 1240,

 In Appleby [there is] a quarter part of a knights fee, by which William de Appleby holds [the manor] from the Earl Ferrers. ...[and]...
 In 1312, John de Hastings the elder died seised [ie having legal possession] of a quarter of a knights fee in Appleby, which was in the tenure of William de Appleby.

-Here we are seeing knight service in operation, but just how a quarter of a knights fee was paid is not clear.
+Here we are seeing knight service in operation, but just how a quarter of a knights fee was paid is not entirely clear.
 It may mean that a knight spent three months of the year on active military service.
 Alternatively, it may represent a quarter payment towards the annual upkeep of a knight.
-Danny Williams has told us that the ‘invincible’ royal army of Norman England consisted of some 4000 expensively equipped and trained mounted knights.
+The ‘invincible’ royal army of Norman England consisted of some 4000 expensively equipped and trained mounted knights.
 Each tenant-in-chief would be expected to supply a body of men from his territory.
 The payment for the tenancy of a manor, whether in actual service or of funding in lieu, was not a cheap option.
-Locally, the lord of the manor was clearly a man of considerable wealth and power.
+Locally, the lord of the manor was a man of relative wealth and power.

 Sir Edmund de Appleby

-It is in this light that we can view the military activity of Appleby Magna Manor’s most famous tenant, Sir Edmund de Appleby who held his manor in return for knight service andwhose remainslie in Appleby Church, in the de Appleby Chapel.
+It is in this light that we can view the military career of Appleby Magna Manor’s most famous tenant, Sir Edmund de Appleby, who held his manor in return for knight service as described above, and whose remains lie in Appleby Church in the de Appleby Chapel, as it was then known.
 Nichols, quoting the earlier historian William Burton wrote:

 Though many of note have descended out of this house yet most eminent was that renowned soldier sir Edmund de Appleby, knt. who served at the battle of Cressy 20 Edw.
 III. where he took Monsieur Robert du Mailarte, a nobleman of France, prisoner ....

 Sir Edmund was clearly one who relished his time in the royal army serving under King Edward III at Crècy in 1346.
-It seems likely that Sir Edmund died in 1375.
-An inventory of his belongings was made at this date which, remarkably, has survived and is quoted by Nichols.
-His whole estate was listed item by item (again in medieval Latin) for each room of the house and buildings.
+It is very probable that Sir Edmund died in 1375 (see further comment below).

 The Moat House 1790

-The Chamber would have been a large upstairs family room (and rather like the large room on the first floor at Donington-le-Heath).
-It was sumptuously furnished with seven canopied (four-poster) beds, each with hangings in many bright colours: red, blue, black and white.
-The master bed was embroidered and ‘half-silvered’.
-As you might expect the beds were provided with mattresses, cushions and blankets.
+TThe Chamber would have been a large upstairs family room (rather like the large room on the first floor at Donington-le-Heath manor house).
+The hall beneath was for manor business and furnished accordingly for its use as manor office and court.
+By contrast the chamber was sumptuously furnished with seven canopied (four-poster) beds, each with hangings in many bright colours: ruby red, blue, black and white.
+The master bed was of embroidered cloth and ‘half-silvered’.
+The beds were provided with mattresses, cushions and blankets.
 Other furniture included storage chests in black, white and sky-blue: the room was full of colour.
 There were basins and a ewer for washing.

-Sir Edmund de Appleby also kept his ‘disused armour’ in the chamber: body armour, helmets and mailed gloves for himself and a saddle sewed together with a ‘tester’ (head covering) and a ‘pisane’ (breast-plate) for his horse.
+Sir Edmund de Appleby also kept his armour which, in his old age, he no longer used, in the chamber: body armour, helmets and mailed gloves for himself and a saddle sewed together with a ‘tester’ (head covering) and a ‘pisane’ (breast-plate) for his horse.
 No doubt the children of the house would have asked frequently about his campaign in France with King Edward III.
-They would have been told of the famous victory at Crècy and how he took a French nobleman prisoner!
+They would have been told of the famous victory at Crècy (1346) and how he took a French nobleman prisoner.
 An idea of what Sir Edmund looked like in his armour can be obtained from his effigy in the church (see more about Sir Edmund’s Armour below).

 Effigy 1

-The Pantry and Buttery were well equipped with five bowls listed, two of which were ‘silver-gilt with crowns and roses’, a silver ewer (water-jug), four mazers (hardwood plates or cups), 15 silver spoons and three tablecloths, three over-tablecloths, three canvas cloths and four towels.
-There were 12 barrels, four metal candlesticks, tubs and bottles and ‘leather’ pots.
+The Pantry and Buttery were well equipped with five bowls listed, two of which were ‘silver-gilt with crowns and roses’.
+A further three were silver.
+There were also a silver ewer (large water-jug), four mazers (hardwood plates or cups), 15 silver spoons and three tablecloths, three over-tablecloths, three canvas cloths and four towels.
+There were also 12 barrels, four metal candlesticks; tubs and bottles and ‘leather’ pots.

-The Hall, by comparison, was sparsely furnished, but this was the business room where taxes and rents were collected and which operated as the manorial court where the lord administered justice.
+The Hall, or Court Baron, by comparison, was sparsely furnished, but this was the business room where taxes and rents were collected and which operated as the court chamber where the lord administered justice locally.
 The farmers came here too each year to agree the programme of rotation and sowing and reaping of the crops.
-It had a large partition and tables and forms as well as two basins and ewers for washing.
-Importantly at this date, there was a chimney, perhaps portable, to vent the smoke from a central fireplace and an ‘iron fork’.
+The hall had a large partition and tables and forms as well as two basins and ewers for washing.
+Importantly at this date, there was a chimney, perhaps portable, to vent the smoke from a central fireplace and an ‘iron fork’ (some sort of poker?).

-In the Kitchen, were five dozen pewter vessels and two pewter chargers (plates), bronze pots and pans, and what sounds like a pastry dish.
+In the Kitchen, were five dozen pewter vessels and two pewter chargers (plates), bronze pots and pans, and a 'pastonet' - perhaps a pastry board.
 Then there was the cooking equipment: iron spits, a cob-iron and griddle, a frying pan, hot iron, hooks, a grater, knives for the dresser, and two bronze mortars and pestles.

-In the Larder, was a salting trough, 30 baskets, three weights, a salt-box and a board or working surface.
+In the Larder, was a salting trough, 30 baskets, three weights bobus -bobs (as in plumb bobs), a salt-box and a board or working surface.
 Salt played a vital role in the preservation of food, as well as being used for seasoning.

 The Bakehouse would almost certainly have been detached from the main house because of the risk of fire.
 It contained various vats and moulds used for bread making.
 There was a kneading trough, a bolting box, which was for ‘bolting’ or sieving flour, and a pail.
 Many of the vats were made of lead, which was not then known to be toxic.